-Design Standard or Guideline Standard/Guideline Applicable & Met?
-(Yes/No/Partially) Rationale for Deviation or Partial Deviation should not be fenced/demarcated such that public use is prohibited except for playgrounds, pools, and dog parks.
+Design Standard or Guideline Standard/Guideline Rationale for Deviation or Partial Applicable & Met?
+Deviation (Yes/No/Partially) should not be fenced/demarcated such that public use is , , , , , , , , , , , , , , , , , , , , prohibited except for playgrounds, pools, and dog parks.
 9. Public open spaces/parks should include adequate amenities n/a such as restrooms, storage, facilities, and parking where feasible.
-10. Plantings should be consistent w/ the City's Landscape Yes Guidelines and policy recommendations.
-11. Provide mid-block pedestrian passages to promote porosity in n/a the urban grid and enhance the street-level experience for pedestrians.
+10. Plantings should be consistent w/ the City's Landscape Yes Guidelines and policy recommendations. n/a the urban grid and enhance the street-level experience for pedestrians.
 12. Paving of pathways should consist of pervious materials to Yes minimize stormwater runoff.
-13. Pathways and connections should utilize appropriate lighting Yes for enhances pedestrian safety/comfort.
+Yes for enhances pedestrian safety/comfort.
 14. Outdoor seating and other passive/active uses should be Yes permitted in areas w/ public access easements to promote vibrancy.
 15. Children of all ages should have easy access to appropriately n/a located, designed, and landscaped outdoor play areas suited to their development/play needs.
 16. Large expanses of concrete w/o details, scoring patterns, or Yes brick/stone banding are prohibited.
 Linear Park Guidelines: 1.
 The design/implementation of the linear park should incorporate the following elements: a.
 The space should predominantly function/appear as a linear n/a park. b.
-The design should incorporate elements allowing for both n/a recreational/active uses (i.e. bicycle commuting). ' c.
+The design should incorporate elements allowing for both n/a recreational/active uses (i.e. bicycle commuting). c.
 Separated pedestrian and bicycle facilities. n/a d.
 A flexible layout which does not preclude future transit use. n/a e.
-Crossing points for any street extensions into the former power n/a plant site which maximize the safety of park users and a 11, 4 physical/aesthetic appearance complimenting the park design. f.
-Physical and visual connections to the existing trail system/to the n/a former power plant site (particularly at areas of adjacent open ., . space and pedestrian/bicycle connection points). g.
-Additional screening as necessary (particularly for adjacent n/a existing residential use). ' h.
-Selective clearing of vegetation/grade changes to allow n/a physical/visual connections. ' i.
-Enhance the tree canopy/underplanting w/ additional planting, n/a species diversity, and the creation of visually stimulating landscape
+Crossing points for any street extensions into the former power n/a plant site which maximize the safety of park users and a physical/aesthetic appearance complimenting the park design. f.
+Physical and visual connections to the existing trail system/to the n/a former power plant site (particularly at areas of adjacent open space and pedestrian/bicycle connection points). g.
+Additional screening as necessary (particularly for adjacent n/a existing residential use). h.
+Selective clearing of vegetation/grade changes to allow n/a physical/visual connections. i.
+Enhance the tree canopy/underplanting w/ additional planting, n/a species diversity, and the creation of visually stimulating landscape which includes strong seasonal interest. j.
+Drainage/sustainable stormwater management improvements. n/a